 Have you got a few bags of couscous lying around in your press?
-Here, we give you all the info you need to know about it, as well as a couple of ways to use up any packs you might have lying around.
+Here, we give you all the info you need to know about it, as well as a couple of ways to use it.

-As part of our new pantry staples series, we will be looking at the ingredients that most people usually have in their press – chickpeas, beans, noodles and the like.
+In our pantry staples series, we take a look at the ingredients that most people usually have in their press – chickpeas, beans, noodles and the like.
 Today we’re looking at couscous, which is made from tiny balls of semolina and is very similar to pasta.

 Couscous is a North African grain that has been consumed since around the 7th century.
 It is made from durum wheat, which is a sturdy form of wheat that is often used for semolina and pasta.
 Traditionally, couscous was made from the hard part of the durum that was sprinkled with water, rolled by hand and sprinkled with flour.
 This labour-intensive process has been replaced by mechanised production in modern times.
 Pre-steamed and dried couscous is extremely popular in the Western market, which has reduced the cooking time to about five minutes.